sukykaur/AzureISO/PaaS WebApp/Azure Security and Compliance Blueprint - ISO 27001 and 27018 PaaS WebApp Overview.md

 **Subnets**: Each subnet is associated with its corresponding network security group.

-**Azure DNS**: The Domain Name System, or DNS, is responsible for translating (or resolving) a website or service name to its IP address.
+**Azure DNS**: The Domain Name System (DNS) is responsible for translating (or resolving) a website or service name to its IP address.
 [Azure DNS](https://docs.microsoft.com/azure/dns/dns-overview) is a hosting service for DNS domains that provides name resolution using Azure infrastructure.
 By hosting domains in Azure, users can manage DNS records using the same credentials, APIs, tools, and billing as other Azure services.
 Azure DNS also supports private DNS domains.

 **Azure Load Balancer**: [Azure Load Balancer](https://docs.microsoft.com/azure/load-balancer/load-balancer-overview) allows customers to scale their applications and create high availability for services.
 Load Balancer supports inbound as well as outbound scenarios, and provides low latency, high throughput, and scales up to millions of flows for all TCP and UDP applications.